moby/moby/docs/swarm/swarm-tutorial/create-swarm.md

     ```

-     The `*` next to the node id, indicates that you're currently connected on
+    The `*` next to the node id indicates that you're currently connected on
     this node.

     Docker Engine swarm mode automatically names the node for the machine host
     name.
 The tutorial covers other columns in later steps.

 ## What's next?